LaunchCodeLiftoffProjects/fizzybubbly/README.md

 # fizzybubbly

-## Setup

-to get the database up and running, drop all the tables in the schema (including the Hibernate table), re-run the app so Hibernate can set the tables up and establish relationships, and then import the CSV files, keeping in mind that the columns need to match

 ## Overview

 Our project is a product review site (“fizzybubbly”) dedicated to non-alcoholic seltzers and sparkling waters.
 The heart of this web app is a database of 50+ such products.
 Users will be able to find and create product reviews, rate products, and log in to curate a personal list of favorites.
 They will also be able to find places to purchase products both online and at brick-and-mortar retailers.